 It's a bit...not PG...so please don't be offended :)

-about 2 years ago Meg Beecher said:
+over 2 years ago Meg Beecher said:

 Very nicely done.
 I liked the characters.
 Think it would be cool to do the whole thing in dialogue, would require little bits of information to be weaved into the back and forth so that you didn't have to do the paragraph parts, but would be worth it.Whole story in dialogue...yeah!

-about 2 years ago Charlie M said:
+over 2 years ago Charlie M said:

 Great job!
 I love how most of it is dialogue and the way the dialogue is set up it almost feels like a play with small monologues built in but it works very very well!
 I loved your characters too and how well I got to know them even though the story was short.

-about 2 years ago chessi maria said:
+over 2 years ago chessi maria said: